Contract Nursing Common Medical Mistakes to Avoid

-Medication errors are among the most common medical mistakes made in hospitals, surgical centers and other medical facilities, and when these errors occur, it can have devastating consequences for the patients and their families.
+Medication errors are among the most common medical mistakes made in hospitals, surgical centers, and other medical facilities, and when these errors occur, they can have devastating consequences for the patients and their families.
 Fortunately, there are steps you can take to understand how and why these errors happen and how to avoid medical mistakes that put your patients at risk.

 - Knowledge-based errors occur when a medical professional makes a medication-related mistake due to a lack of knowledge.
 An example of a knowledge-based error is giving a patient medication without asking about allergies first.

 - Memory-based errors occur when a medical professional has a lapse in memory.
 An example of a memory-based error is knowing that the patient is allergic to Bactrim and then forgetting about the allergy.

 - Action-based errors occur when a medical professional takes some type of action that results in a medication-related mistake.
 An example of an action-based error is administering hydralazine instead of the similar-sounding hydroxyzine.

 One factor that can increase the chances of making a medication-related mistake is being tired or burnt out from long shifts or overtime.
 Author Amy Orr, a chronic pain advocate, believes it is a mistake for nurses to push through pain and fatigue to get things done.
 She states, "People tell themselves they can 'rest when they get home,' but this rarely happens because as soon as they're home, they fall right back into the routine of normal day-to-day life."